zendfi/docs/docs/docs/features/payment-splits.md

 # Payment Splits

-Automatically distribute payments across multiple recipients with configurable percentages.
+Automatically distribute payments across multiple recipients with configurable percentages or fixed amounts.
 Perfect for marketplaces, affiliate programs, and revenue sharing.

 ## How It Works